Downtown Schenectady: Crime

 According to police statistics (in 2006) Downtown Schenectady experiences less crime than other areas of the city.
 Panhandling however has been a continued quality of life issue for Downtown.
 The Schenectady Police Department (SPD) is the seventh largest police force in the state of New York with headquarters located Downtown on Liberty Street next to the library and across from City Hall.
 The SPD also maintains a satellite office on Jay Street near Proctor's.

 Education

 Downtown Schenectady is home to the Schenectady County Community College, a two-year community college and Union College a private four-year college.
-In 2003 Union Graduate College (originally as the Graduate College of Union University) became an independent college in association with Union College and the other colleges of Union University.
+In 2003 Union Graduate College became an independent college in association with Union College and the other colleges of Union University.
 In 2009 the college opened its own location on the corner of Liberty and Nott Terrace in Downtown a block from Union College.
 That location was once the home to Schenectady High School from 1903 to 1974 (known as Nott Terrace High from 1931).

 The main branch of the Schenectady County Public Library is located downtown and is undergoing in 2010 a $2.6 million expansion that will add 6700 ft2 with a new children's room and up-to-date technology.